APPLICATIONS FOR THE 2025 ASEF JUNIOR FELLOWSHIPS ARE OPEN

 Trstenjak Verica

-Professor of European law, Sigmund Freud University, University of Vienna (LLM Program) & University of Ljubljana
+Professor of European law, University of Vienna & University of Ljubljana, Max Planck Institute for Comparative and International Private Law, Hamburg

 About professor